ubc-lib-geo/Data-Normalization-Classification/index.md

 # Land acknowledgement

-Before beginning the workshop, we'd like to acknowledge the indigenous lands where we are located.
+Before beginning the workshop, its important to acknowledge the indigenous lands where we are located.
 I am speaking to you today from the traditional, ancestral, and unceded territory of the Coast Salish Peoples including the xʷməθkʷəy̓əm (Musqueam), səl̓ilwətaɁɬ təməxʷ (Tsleil-Waututh), Skwxwú7mesh-ulh Temíx̱w (Squamish) Nations.
 <iframe src="https://native-land.ca/api/embed/embed.html?maps=territories&position=49.268264,-123.157480" style="width:100%; height:300px; border:none;"></iframe>

 Since some of you are spread around the continent, let's take a moment to explore [native-land.ca](https://native-land.ca/) so that you can visualize the indigenous territories, languages, and treaties in your area.